Jakkaphobkongthanarith/Senior_project/Senior Project/README.md

-## Senior Project: Age and Gender Estimation
+## Senior Project: Age and Gender Prediction
 #### The project's goal is to create and compare different deep learning models to determine which ones are best suited for predicting the age and gender of humans.
 ## Instruction:
 #### Download Kaggle API for download the dataset.